 We can’t just block and avoid people who are causing us distress.
 The problem of bullying and harassment — whether online or offline — isn’t caused by social media.
 It’s caused by human behaviour.

 Across the community, there is a need to promote tolerance and respect.

 Last year, Life Education and its mascot Healthy Harold the giraffe visited 300,000 students in NSW, teaching them about nutrition, active lifestyles, friendships, drug and alcohol prevention, and cyber-safety.

-At the request of schools and parents, this year Life Education launched a new program aimed at 10-13 year-olds, which goes right to the heart of the bullying problem.
+At the request of schools and parents, this year Life Education launched a new program aimed at 10 to13 year-olds, which goes right to the heart of the bullying problem.

-Relate, Respect, Connect aims to gives young people the skills to develop respectful relationships, teaching them how to develop empathy and communicate respectfully, including how to respectfully disagree with someone.
+Relate Respect Connect aims to give young people the skills to develop respectful relationships, teaching them how to develop empathy and communicate respectfully, including how to respectfully disagree with someone.